 Did you know?

-Recently, the International Society of Blood Transfusion has recognized a total of different 33 blood group systems and antigen apart from the ABO and Rhesus system and about 61 antigens have been discovered so far.
-These large organizations truly include hundreds of thousands of extraordinary varieties of blood you have never heard of.
+The International Society of Blood Transfusion has recognized a total of different 33 blood group systems and antigen apart from the ABO and Rhesus system.
+Also, about 61 antigens have been discovered so far.
+These large organizations truly include hundreds of thousands of extraordinary varieties of blood types you probably have never heard of.

 Moreover, Rh deficiency syndrome is inherited in an autosomal recessive manner and runs within a family.
-It is also referred to as Rh-null syndrome because a patient possessing it lacks all the 61 antigen in his blood cells and he neither test positive nor negative but remain null.
+It is also referred to as Rh-null syndrome because a patient possessing it lacks all the 61 antigen in his blood cells.
+He neither test positive nor negative but remain null.

-But what makes Rh-null so rare, and why is it so volatile to measure with?
+But what makes Rh-null so rare, and why is it so volatile to measure?

-Here is where the mystery set it.
-The Rh null is an uncommon genetic mutation to the extent that only 42 people on earth have been discovered in the last 51 years to lack all Rhesus proteins- they are neither negative, nor positive.
-This means that the Rh null blood is the best donor blood and can be received by anyone due to the absence of antigens.
+Here is where the mystery set in.
+The Rh null is an uncommon genetic mutation to the extent that only 42 people on earth have been discovered in the last 51 years.
+The Rh null blood is the best donor blood and can be received by anyone due to the absence of antigens.

-However, all the 42 people possessing this blood are at risk of having adverse transfusion reactions if they should receive any other blood apart from the golden blood because they will naturally produce antibodies against several of the Rh antigens of any other blood types which result to the fact that they can only receive blood from one of the 42 owner around the globe
+However, all the 42 people possessing this blood are at risk of having adverse transfusion reactions if they should receive any other blood apart from the golden blood.
+They will naturally produce antibodies against several of the Rh antigens of any other blood types.
+Thus, they can only receive blood from one of the 42 owner around the globe

 As a result of the absence of the Rh complex, the Red blood cells (RBC) shape is altered thereby increases each cell tendency to break down due to osmotic fragility.
 This aspect of the Rh-null blood cells shortens its lifespan, resulting in a mild hemolytic anemia.
 In the world today, only about 10 donors are fit and able to share this blood all over the world leading to its scarcity in world rare blood banks.
 Most Rh-null owners aren’t able to donate or save more blood for future use due to the mild hemolytic anemia, however this is managed individually according to the severity of hemolytic anemia.